mohammadalihumayun/spatial_AE/README.md

 # Visualization of results
-You need to run `display_results.py` file to load the results, from the results directory, and display them graphically.
-Running the file plots following graphs and saves them as figures in the 'results' folder:
+You need to run `display_results.py` file to load the results from the results directory, and display them graphically.
+Running the file plots the following graphs and saves them as figures in the 'results' folder:

 * Precision for keywords
 * Recall for keywords